-&lt;sup>33 Id. at 31-32.
+Id. at 31-32.

-&lt;sup>35 Id. (quoting Barcelona Traction, Light& Power Co.
+Id. (quoting Barcelona Traction, Light & Power Co.
 Ltd. (Belg. v.
-Spain), Second Phase, 1970 ICJ REP. 3, 32 (Judgment of Feb.
-5)).
+Spain), Second Phase, Judgment, 1970 I.C.J.
+REP. 3, 32 (February 5)).

-3. Appreciating CITES as Evolutionary Adaptation
+3. Appreciating CITES as evolutionary adaptation

-In fact, things have not worked out the way Glennon imagined, even though the six-step program he outlined for saving the elephant, including a number of changes to CITES itself, was prescient and well-received.
-By the time Peter Sand evaluated the past, present and future of the treaty regime in 1997, however, the possibility that CITES could eventually become a legal cause of action in a judicial forum by some countries in the world against other countries of the world had clearly given way to a very different paradigm.
-The prospect that the treaty might be used to compel compliance with obligations erga omnes against states recalcitrant in their treatment of species in trade, endangered species first among them, had passed.
+In fact, things have not worked out the way Glennon imagined, even though the six-step program he outlined for saving the elephant, including a number of changes to CITES itself, was prescient and well received.
+By the time Peter Sand evaluated the past, present, and future of the treaty regime in 1997, however, the possibility that CITES could eventually become a legal cause of action in a judicial forum by some countries in the world against other countries of the world had clearly given way to a very different paradigm.
+The prospect that the treaty might be used to compel compliance with obligations erga omnes against states recalcitrant in their treatment of species in trade-endangered species first among them-had passed.
 The watchwords at CITES had rather become bargaining, negotiation, compromise, and bureaucratic elaboration, particularly in the face of repeated and strenuous assertions of the principle of Permanent Sovereignty over Natural Resources by African states who believed they had or could sustainably produce an "excess" of elephants.
 One could argue, and Sand did argue, and others have since echoed the thought, that things had reached this pass through a process of evolutionary adaptation.

 When it turned out, for example, that there was not nearly enough money available to do all the things that needed to be done, CITES established some degree of sustainable financial independence from the United Nations Environment Program.
-When it became clear that the work of the treaty as written could only be accomplished if new institutions, not contemplated in the treaty text, were created, subsidiary bodies, including an executive Standing Committee, were invented to help guide the work of the treaty between CoPs.
+When it became clear that the work of the treaty as written could be accomplished only if new institutions, not contemplated in the treaty text, were created, subsidiary bodies, including an executive Standing Committee, were invented to help guide the work of the treaty between CoPs.
 The parties to CITES learned to grapple, albeit not very forcibly, with the possibility of imposing sanctions against signatory states that failed to live up to their treaty commitments.
-They learned how to tolerate deviations from treaty norms by allowing reservations from CoP decisions about the listing of species in the appendices to CITES and by acknowledging increasingly that there could be exceptions to conformance with the rules governing trade in species.
-They learned to value the
+They learned how to tolerate deviations from treaty norms by allowing reservations from CoP decisions about the listing of species in the appendices to CITES and by acknowledging increasingly that there could be exceptions to conformance with the rules